 This post may contain affiliate links.
 Read our disclosure here.

-To start, you can freeze all things in the world but it doesn’t do any good if you don’t store them properly.
-Depending on the food you are freezing the prep will be different.
-In general for vegetables you will need to clean and blanch them just long enough to stop any further ripening.
+You can freeze all things in the world but it doesn’t do any good if you don’t prep them properly.
+Depending on the food you are freezing, the prep will be different.
+In general, for vegetables you will need to clean and blanch them just long enough to stop any further ripening.
 This helps to preserve color, texture and flavor for 9-12 months depending on the vegetable.
-That means you can buy items in season and store them until the start of next years season!
-Here’s a quick guide for how long to blanch and how to prepare each vegetable.
+That means you can buy items in season and store them until the start of next year’s season!
+Here’s a quick guide for how to freeze fresh vegetables.

 If you are storing cooked meals, either package them in square freezer safe containers for easy stacking or in freezer bags with all the air removed.
 Casseroles can be the one exception.
 I would recommend storing them in disposable pans and make sure they are packed to the top.

-Double-Wrapping – Wrapping your food in plastic wrap and then aluminum foil is a technique that can actually work better than plastic bags.
-This is best for casseroles, and cuts of meat.
-Still work the items to get out as much air before freezing.
+Double Wrapping: Wrapping your food in plastic wrap and then aluminum foil is a technique that can actually work better than plastic bags.
+This is best for casseroles and cuts of meat.
+Make sure you work the items to get out as much air before freezing.

-Vacuum Sealing – This requires purchasing a vacuum unit, normally around $100.
-You also have the expense of buying bags etc to continue using the sealer.
-If you store food often it could be well worth the purchase though.
+Vacuum Sealing: This requires purchasing a vacuum searler unit, normally around $100.
+You also have the expense of buying bags and other supplies to continue using the sealer.
+If you store food often, though, it could be well worth the purchase.
 Foods stored using this method can last up to 1-2 years without freezer burn beginning.
-To store moist foods like soups and stews make sure you have the appropriate vacuum containers.
-(Lately we are seeing a lot of deals on these so don’t rule it out!)
+To store moist foods like soups and stews, make sure you have the appropriate vacuum containers.
+(Lately we are seeing a lot of deals on these so don’t rule this option out!)

 Liquids: I love to freeze extra broth (it is only good for 24 hours once opened in the fridge).
 Pour left over liquids into ice cube trays freeze and then put into plastic bags.
 This also works for cooking soups, baby food and more.